Do the Digit Insurance

 Individual taxpayers having business income are not allowed to switch between the two tax regimes every year.

-If an individual taxpayer does not specify their preferred regime, their taxes will be deducted based on the new tax regime as it is proposed to be the default regime for FY 2023-24.
+If an individual taxpayer does not specify their preferred regime, their taxes will be deducted based on the new tax regime as it is proposed to be the default regime starting FY 2023-24.
 However, they can switch to their desired regime at the time of filing the income tax return.